 The Company's liability for severance pay for its Israeli employees is calculated pursuant to the Israeli Severance Pay Law based on the most recent salary of the employees multiplied by the number of years of employment, as of the balance sheet date.
 Employees whose employment is terminated by the Company or who are otherwise entitled to severance pay in accordance with Israeli law or labor agreements are entitled to one month's salary for each year of employment or a portion thereof.
 The Company's liability for all of its Israeli employees is partly provided for by monthly deposits for insurance policies and the remainder by an accrual.
-The value of these policies is recorded as an asset in the Company's consolidated balance sheet.
-Such deposits are not considered to be "plan assets" and are therefore included in other non-current assets.
+The accrued value of these policies is recorded as an asset in the Company's consolidated balance sheet.
+Such deposits are not considered to be "plan assets" and are therefore included in "Severance pay fund" in the consolidated balance sheets.

 During April and May 2008 (the "transition date"), the Company amended the contracts of most of its Israeli employees so that starting on the transition date, such employees are subject to Section 14 of the Severance Pay Law, 1963 ("Section 14") for severance pay accumulated in periods of employment subsequent to the transition date.
 Pursuant to Section 14, these employees are entitled to monthly deposits made by the Company on their behalf with insurance companies.
 These deposits are not recorded as an asset on the Company's balance sheet, and there is no liability recorded as the Company does not have a future obligation to make any additional payments.
 The Company's contributions to the defined contribution plans are charged to the consolidated statements of Comprehensive loss as and when the services are received from the Company's employees.
 For the Company's employees in Israel that began employment prior to Article 14, the Company calculates the liability for severance pay based on the most recent salary of these employees multiplied by the number of years of employment as of the Article 14 inception date.
-These liabilities are presented under accrued severance pay in the Company's consolidated balance sheets.
-The amounts used to fund these liabilities are included in the Company's consolidated balance sheets under severance pay fund.
+These liabilities are presented under "Accrued severance pay" in the Company's consolidated balance sheets.

-The carrying value for the deposited funds for the Company's employees' severance pay for employment periods prior to the transition date include profits and losses accumulated up to the balance sheet date.
+The carrying value for the deposited funds for the Company's employees' severance pay for employment periods prior to the transition date includes profits and losses accumulated up to the balance sheet date.

-The amounts of Contribution plans expenses were approximately \$182 and \$156 for each of the years ended December 31, 2022, and 2021, respectively.
+The amounts of contribution plans expenses were approximately \$175 and \$182 for each of the years ended December 31, 2023, and 2022, respectively.

-The Company expects to contribute approximately \$189 in the year ending December 31, 2023, to insurance companies in connection with its contribution plans.
+The Company expects to contribute approximately \$169 in the year ending December 31, 2024, to insurance companies in connection with its contribution plans.

-Gain (loss) on amounts funded in respect of employee rights upon retirement totaled approximately \$(4) and \$(8) for the years ended December 31, 2022 and 2021, respectively.
+Gain (loss) on amounts funded in respect of employee rights upon retirement totaled approximately \$5 and \$(4) for the years ended December 31, 2023, and December 31, 2022, respectively.